teskav/ProgrammeerProject/DESIGN.md

 ![Sketch 2](doc/designSketch4.png)

-The scatter plot and drop down menu:
+**The scatter plot and drop down menu:**

 ![Sketch 3](doc/proposalSketch1.png)

 This is a scatter plot with a drop down menu where you can choose between the different kind of health variables for the y-axis.
 When you click on a country you will see a donut chart and a pie chart for that specific country.
 For this I will need d3, d3-tip and d3-legend.
 For the drop down menu I will also need to use bootstrap.

-The map of Europe:
+**The map of Europe:**

 ![Sketch 4](doc/designSketch3.png)

 This is a map of Europe.
-When you click on a country you will see a donut chart and a pie chart.
+When you click on a country you will see a donut chart and a pie chart of that specific country.
 For the map I will need TopojSON, D3 and D3-legend.

-The donut and pie chart:
+**The donut and pie chart:**

 ![Sketch 5](doc/piecharts.png)

 For the donut and pie chart I will need D3 and D3-tip.

-The time slider:
+**The time slider:**

 ![Sketch 6](doc/timeslider.png)